yosrahelal/paladin/doc-site/docs/architecture/pente.md

 Inputs:

-* **group** - group details, including member lookup strings and a randomly-chosen group salt (must exactly match what was passed at group creation)
+* **group** - group details, including member lookup strings and a randomly-chosen group salt (must exactly match what was passed at group creation, as stored inside of the genesis state of the [PrivacyGroup](../../reference/types/privacygroup/))
 * **to** - the address of the private contract
 * **inputs** - ABI method inputs for the contract (must be filled in to match the contract)

 Other fields:

-* **name** - name of the method to invoke on the contract.
+* **name** - name of the method to invoke on the contract, or the special `deploy` function for performing a deploy with `bytecode`
 * **outputs** - ABI method outputs for the contract (only valid for `ptx_call`, must be filled in to match the contract).

 ## Public ABI